-(If you are just looking for the verification contact form, here it is)
+If you are just looking for the verification contact form, here it is.
+Good luck!

 If that still doesn’t work, then your country isn’t eligible.
-This link works as of Jan 30, 2020.
+This link works as of March 12, 2022 in the United States.
 This is what it looks like.

 1. How to get your personal profile or business page or profile ready for verification (Blue Badge)

 First, let me start by saying that not every page or profile can be verified, unfortunately.

 - Authentic: Your account must represent a real person, registered business or entity.

 - Unique: Your account must be the unique presence of the person or business it represents.
 Only one account per person or business may be verified, with exceptions for language-specific accounts.
 They don’t verify general interest accounts (example: Funny Memes, Rap Videos, etc).